z3h4/useful-commands/RoR/Ruby/refresher.md

 ## [What is the Ruby <=> (spaceship) operator?](https://stackoverflow.com/questions/827649/what-is-the-ruby-spaceship-operator)

-Basically instead of returning 1 (true) or 0 (false) depending on whether the arguments are equal or unequal, the spaceship operator will return 1, 0, or −1 depending on the value of the left argument relative to the right argument.
+The spaceship operator (`<=>`) in Ruby is a comparison operator.
+Basically instead of returning 1 (`true`) or 0 (`false`) depending on whether the arguments are equal or unequal, the spaceship operator will return 1, 0, or −1 depending on the value of the left argument relative to the right argument.

     a <=> b :=
       if a < b then return -1